Advertising child porn is a category B felony. The sentence under NRS 200.725 is:

 In summary, adverting or distributing pamphlets, magazines, photos, videos, or any other materials containing porn with a child under 18 is illegal in Nevada.
 It is irrelevant if the defendant earns no money from it.1

 An NRS 200.725 charge is prosecuted in Nevada as a category B felony.
 The punishment is:

 - one to fifteen (1 – 15) years in prison, and/or

 A conviction also requires the defendant to register for 25 years as a Tier II offender on the Nevada Sex Offender Registry.
 During that time, the defendant’s identity will be publicly searchable online.3

 In addition to any fines, the defendant may have to give up any money or property he/she received from the proceeds of the pornography.
-Read more about asset forfeiture in Nevada.4
+Read more about asset forfeiture.4

 Note that an arrest is just the beginning of a criminal case.
 The charges could be reduced or possibly dismissed through negotiation.

 - the materials were not pornography, and/or